 The rest of the designs were just cut from the hot pink fabric and had the ends sealed by using a seam sealant.
-It was then glued on the bodice with spray adhesive.

 If you’re feeling brave an easy way to seal the lining fabric is by burning it.

 I only bought 1 yard of fabric to make the petals, which wasn’t enough.
 I recommend buying at least 1.5 yards of fabric so the petals will cover all the layers underneath.
 Due to this, the back of my inner dress didn’t completely cover the outer dress in the dance video.
 There is a petal pattern that I used for my dress available as a guideline.
-Download Petal Pattern Originally, there are two layers of petals being used, but if you are quite tall you might have to use three layers or make the petals larger.
+Download Petal Pattern Originally, there are two layers of petals being used in the Live, but if you are quite tall you might have to use three layers or make the petals larger.

 A fabric rose was made from the scrap lining fabric by cutting out many circles and attaching the centers together.